 Where to stay in Tulamben?

 The Matahari Dive Resort, right on the beach, is my favourite with their beautiful spa where you hear the sound of the waves during your Balinese massage.
 Alternatively, you can stay in Amed in one of the many lovely and affordable beachfront bungalows.

 4 – Nusa Lembongan & Nusa Penida: 3 days

 Nusa Lembongan will be the cherry on top of your Bali road trip itinerary as this is where you may be able to meet the shy mola-molas (oceanic sunfish) and the gracious manta rays from July to September.
 It takes 2 hours and a half to drive from Amed to Sanur, you can board a fast boat taking you in 25 minutes to Nusa Lembongan.
 Golden sandy beach, Sunset with a view of Bali’s volcanoes, Mangroves and Cliffs: Lembongan and its little sister linked by a suspended bridge, Ceningan, are amazing places to explore.

 Where to stay in Nusa Lembongan?

 I went to Pondok Baruna as it was a friend’s favourite.
 I directly understood why.
 Large rooms with an extremely comfortable bed in a small one-floor building with only 6 rooms next to a swimming pool.
 1-minute walking on the right I had my dive centre, 2 minutes walking on the left I could go to the long sandy beach of Jungut Batu and its breath-taking view of Mount Agung at sunset.

 5 – Uluwatu: 1 day

 As you know, on your last 24 h, you cannot dive.
 Boring?
-No, just take the opportunity to go on one last adventure to end your Bali road trip itinerary!
+No, just take the opportunity to go on one last adventure to end your Bali road trip itinerary before flying out!
 Take the boat back to Sanur, and just south of the Ngurah Rai Airport, there is a beautiful site you should not miss if this is your first time in Bali.
 Rather than going to Tanah Lot, which is overcrowded, I always like to recommend Uluwatu instead.